Skip to main content

 Where do I find information for supplemental health care?
 Can I choose the cost share I want to contribute to the health plan?
 Can I cover international employees' dependents?

 If you would like to offer supplemental health care, please state this explicitly on the onboarding tasks in Plane when setting up a new international employee.
-You can review health offerings for different countries here.
-Under 'Review supplemental health benefits', please choose ‘yes’ and specify the health care plan, cost-share, and if the international employee's dependents should also be covered.
-The cost-share is the percentage of premiums that you, as the employer, will cover for your international employees.
-For example, you can opt for a 75% cost share, this means international employees pay 25% of the monthly premium (you pay the remaining 75%).
+Under 'Review supplemental health benefits', please choose 'yes' and specify the health care plan, cost-share, and whether the international employee's dependents should also be covered.
+Cost-sharing is the percentage of premiums you, as the employer, will cover for your international employees.
+For example, you can opt for a 75% cost share, meaning international employees pay 25% of the monthly premium.
+Please reach out to us at support@plane.com for a full list of available plans by country.